-- Question Paper (practical IT exam completed during the SQA exam diet) worth 50 marks (42% of overall award). - Questions are set by SQA and assess spreadsheets, databases and some administrative theory. - Assignment (practical IT tasks completed during class time) worth 70 marks (58% of overall award). - Tasks are set by SQA and assess word processing, desktop publishing, communication software (PowerPoint/email/ediary/internet) and some administrative theory.
+- Question Paper (practical IT exam completed during the SQA exam diet) worth 50 marks (42% of overall award).
+Questions are set by SQA and assess spreadsheets, databases and some administrative theory. - Assignment (practical IT tasks completed during class time) worth 70 marks (58% of overall award).
+Tasks are set by SOA and access word processing, dealyten publishing, communication.

+Tasks are set by SQA and assess word processing, desktop publishing, communication software (PowerPoint/email/ediary/internet) and some administrative theory.